smile-soft/wchat/README.md

 Parameters:
 - `name`: name of the field
 - `required`: the value of that field shouldn't be empty
-- `placeholder`: could be a translation key or any other string
+- `placeholder`: could be any string value.
+If not defined, then it will be set automatically.
 - `save`: if `true`, the value would be stored in the session's memory and autofilled during the active session

 ### Setting Offer